tedneward/Azgaarnoth/Cities/Brinwal.md

 ## Mage Schools

 ### Red Magic College
-A small (~12) [Five Elements](/Organizations/MageSchools/FiveElements.md) school is here, headed by Immerstal "the Red" Paedralian.
-The school's "tower" is a two-story building, in which the basement serves as Immerstal's workshop, the first floor as a magic shop, and the second floor as private residential space for Immerstal and his partner Alandri.
+A small (~12) [Five Elements](/Organizations/MageSchools/FiveElements.md) school is here, headed by [Immerstal "the Red" Paedralian](/People/ImmerstalPaedralian.md).
+The school's "tower" is a two-story building, in which the basement serves as Immerstal's workshop, the first floor as a magic shop, and the second floor as private residential space for Immerstal and his partner [Alandri](/People/AlandriPaedralian.md).
 The shop routinely sells *common* magic items, and the prices are non-negotiable.
 Many items of *uncommon* rarity can be commissioned, with half the price up front as a deposit.

-Immerstal is by all accounts an extremely competent mage, but he is not known to be a great teacher.
-In truth he heads the school only so that the Five Elements will partly fund his workshop, which he uses to fund his research.
-Students here are mostly self-taught, and have no loyalty to Immerstal or the school.
-The Red is openly disdainful of "wilders" and "rootless vagabond" magi who insist on traveling, and has more than once seen another arcane spellcaster passing through town as a rival--sometimes even going so far as to openly declare an arcane duel.

-Immerstal's partner Alandri (who, unbeknownst to him, is a polymorphed [gynosphinx](https://www.dndbeyond.com/sources/mm/monsters-s#Gynosphinx) studying mortalkind up close) runs the shop.
+Immerstal's partner Alandri runs the shop.
 She refuses to negotiate prices, and will either refuse service or escort out of the shop entirely those who do not understand that concept.
 She is much closer to the students than Immerstal is, and some few students have a not-so-secret crush on her.
 Why she chooses to partner with Immerstal is, to all onlookers, a complete mystery, and subject of much speculation.

 ## Mercenary Companies
 No mercenary companies are currently under contract to Brinwal, but the [Shining Axe Company](/Organizations/MercCompanies/ShiningAxeCompany.md) quarters in the nearby town of Hammerfist Holds when they are not under contract, and have a long history of working for Brinwal.